Phileosopher/commonplace/understanding.md

 - Clear and [certain](understanding-certainty.md) about what is being indicated
 - [Patterned](symbols.md) after [general realities of life](humanity-universals.md)
 - Poetically paced, or with a poetic choice of words

+APPLICATION: You can only understand something someone else says when you can say a statement back to them in your words in a way they can agree is accurate.
+This is *very* difficult to do, requires *tremendous* [emotional intelligence](mind-feelings.md), and most people will never do it.

 ## Specialized understanding